-Prague is rich with architectural landmarks that are testament to its changing fortunes.
+Prague is rich with architectural landmarks that are a testament to its changing fortunes.
 Dubbed the City of a Hundred Spires, it was the seat of the Kingdom of Bohemia and the favoured residence of several Holy Roman Emperors, most notably Charles IV – for whom its Charles Bridge is named.
-Under his tutelage the city flourished as an imperial capital.
+Under his tutelage, the city flourished as an imperial capital.

 In fact, Charles laid out the design of the city’s mid-13th-century ‘New Town’ or Nové Město himself.
 But it’s not just Gothic architecture that’s to be had in Prague: the Czech capital is a paradise for history and design fans.

 Mostly spared from the wide-scale bombings of WWII, the city’s medieval centre has remained pretty much intact and eye-catching examples of Baroque and Renaissance architecture lie around every corner.

 More contemporary additions come from the country’s Communist era, as well as Modernist and contemporary additions to the cityscape…

 In no particular order, here are 12 of Prague’s must-see architectural landmarks.

 This dramatic, 65-meter-tall gothic tower was built as one of 13 gates to the city.
 Modelled after the Old Town Bridge Tower and studded with sculptures, its name comes from its use as a gunpowder store in the 17th century.

 Prague’s most famous concession to contemporary (post-1989) architecture is the Dancing House, which was designed by Croatian-Czech architect Vlado Milunić and Frank Gehry and opened in 1992.
 Its curvaceous outlines host a top-floor restaurant with impressive vistas of the Vltava River.